unites and recognizes the community’s most active leaders in the name of inclusion.

 Time: 6:00 PM | Virtual & In-person Options

-Help us continue to provide these meaningful opportunities to people with IDD by supporting a Champion’s campaign, purchasing tickets, becoming a corporate sponsor, or making a general donation to the cause.
-We hope you’ll join us in this global movement!
+You can support Best Buddies and continue to provide these meaningful opportunities to people with IDD by becoming a Champion, supporting a Champion’s campaign, purchasing tickets, becoming a corporate sponsor, or making a general donation to the cause.
+We hope you’ll join the movement!

 Streamed via Facebook Live

 Capacity will be limited and event will be outdoors for safety

 6:00 PM – Silent Auction & Cocktail Hour